 Why pay by link?

-Consumers expect quick and convenient these days and that’s exactly what pay by links offer.
+Consumers expect quick and convenient these days and that’s exactly what payment links can offer.
 The frictionless shopping experience with minimal steps and the option to pay how and when they want will be very attractive to your customers.

 There are a lot of benefits for the merchant too.
 With Total Processing’s platform, Total Control, you can create, send and track your payment links all in one place.
 And with real-time updates when a payment has been made, they take minimal effort to manage.